mssfoobar/docs/docs/source_management/verified_commits.md

 gpg --full-generate-key
 ```

--   `(1) RSA and RSA (default)` When prompted on what kind of key you want.
+-   `1` for `(1) RSA and RSA (default)` when prompted on what kind of key you want.
 -   `4096` when prompted on what keysize you want.
 -   `0` when prompted how long the key should be valid so that it does not expire (unless you wish to commit to a
     different policy).
--   `(y)` to confirm that the key does not expire if you picked `0`.
+-   `y` to confirm that the key does not expire if you picked `0`.
--   `<your name>` when asked for you name.
+-   `<your name>` when asked for your name.
 This does not need to match the commit name.
 -   `<email address>` when asked for your email, this must match the commit email address.
--   (Optional) Key in some comments to tag on to this key.
+-   `<comment>` (optional) some comments to tag onto this key.
--   `O` for Okey when you're done.
+-   `O` for (O)kay when you're done.
 -   A dialogue box will appear - key in your passphrase for the key - you <b>MUST</b> remember this passphrase and use it
-    everytime to sign a commit.
+    every time to sign a commit.
 You will be asked to key the passphrase in again to confirm.

-## 3. Set up GPG Public Key

-Retrieve the GPG public key to view it:
+## 2. Set up the GPG public key

+### 2.1.
+Listing your existing GPG keys

+To list existing GPG keys on the machine:

 ```bash
 gpg --list-secret-keys --keyid-format=long
 ```

+GPG key ID is located after `sec rsa4096/`

 :::tip
-See this [reference](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) for more information.
+See this [reference](https://docs.github.com/en/authentication/managing-commit-signature-verification/checking-for-existing-gpg-keys) for more information.
 :::

-## 4. GPG key ID is located after `sec rsa4096/`
+### 2.2.
+Print the GPG public key in ASCII armor format

-Print the GPG key ID in ASCII armor format:
+Print the GPG public key in ASCII armor format:

 ```bash
 gpg --armor --export <key-ID>